The Makery in Carrier has a Glowforge Laser Cutter.

 We offer free 3D printing in PLA almost exclusively, and this is currently the only filament type you should assume we have in stock.
 Projects requiring other filament types will be evaluated on a case-by-case basis, are typically reserved for faculty projects, will require more planning with our staff, and you may need to supply the filament yourself.
 The majority of our patrons' projects are well-served by PLA.

 As mentioned above, PLA (polylactic acid) is the most commonly used filament at The Makeries and can produce strong, high-resolution prints.
-It is compatible with PVA filament.
+Note that finished prints will warp if exposed to high heat (i.e., left inside a hot car), and are too porous to be considered water-proof or foodsafe.

 We DO NOT remove support structure from prints started by patrons.